-In fact, observing the phase plot, that is the plot of angular velocity v/s angular acceleration, in both the numerical and experimental examples for various initial conditions confirms this explanation as it yields trajectories converging to a stable limit cycle as seen in Figures \ref{limitcycle} and \ref{limitcycle1}.
-Hence, these examples not only support the rest tremors observations in PD but also is able to explain in relatively simple terms why it is a tremor at rest.

-2. Rest tremor often disappears when large-scale voluntary motion is attempted \cite{9}.\\ Numerical and experimental example show that when a significant intended velocity is used (large-scale voluntary motion), the tremor disappears as seen in Figure \ref{sim3} and Figure \ref{ex3}).
-While the trace of the tremor is still present while the amplitude is low, for higher value of amplitude, trace of tremor disappears.\\ This can be readily explained as a nonlinear effect because the saturation in the loop can lead to amplitude-dependent behavior and thus shows different behavior for very small amplitude or zero intended velocity versus large intended velocity.
+Figure \ref{limitcycle} (Pendulum numerical example), Fig. \ref{limitcycle1} (Servo motor experimental example) and Fig. \ref{rotary} (Rotary inverted pendulum experimental example) confirm this explanation by showing that all the trajectories starting from different initial conditions in the phase space plot of angular velocity versus angular acceleration converge to a stable limit cycle.
+Hence, these examples explain, in relatively simple terms, why Parkinsonian tremor is a rest tremor and occurs when the patient tries to keep still.